It’s hard to get ahead in life when you have thousands of dollars in debt hanging around your neck.

 But if you’re paying 25% interest on $10,000 in credit card debt and only expect to earn an average return of 8% on your Roth IRA investments, then it makes more sense to pay off the debt than to keep the investments.

 Bear in mind that you can only withdraw your contributions penalty-free, not the earnings on those contributions.
 If you invested $9,000 in your Roth IRA, and it’s now worth $10,000, then you’d owe income taxes plus the 10% penalty on any money you withdraw beyond the $9,000 you invested.

 Roth 401(k)s & 403(b)s

 It gets more complicated when you want to withdraw money from a Roth 401(k) or similar account.

 First, as with traditional 401(k)s, the administrator may not allow early nonqualified distributions.
-Talk to your plan’s administrator for their rules.
+Talk to your plan’s administrator about their rules.

 If they do allow nonqualified distributions on Roth accounts, don’t expect it to be as simple as with Roth IRAs.
 Rather than allowing you to withdraw up to the amount you contributed without a penalty, they prorate the penalty and taxes.

 It works like this: If you invested $9,000, and your account is now worth $10,000, then 10% of your account is considered taxable.
 No matter how much you withdraw, you’ll pay taxes and the penalty on the 10% portion of your withdrawal that represents earnings in your account.

 It’s not perfect, but it’s better than withdrawing from a traditional 401(k) or IRA.